 What Does This All Mean?

-Unwinding a concentrated stock position efficiently requires planning.
-A good strategy to unwind concentrated equity should consider both short- and long-term tax implications, current financial conditions, future financial expectations, all the available holding positions, and a shareholder’s overall investment goals and objectives.
+A good strategy to unwind concentrated equity will likely consider both short- and long-term tax implications, current financial conditions, future financial expectations, all the available holding positions, and a shareholder’s overall investment goals and objectives.

 *Asset allocation or diversification do not guarantee a profit or protect against loss.